slatedocs/slate/source/includes/markdown/_13-platform-ui.html.md

 }
 ```

-Currently, "Platform UI Apps" are separate from "OAuth Apps".
+Currently, "Workflow Apps" are separate from "OAuth Apps".
 We are planning to combine them in the future, but
 until them, you'll need to define both if you want functionality from both in your app.

-An OAuth app is not required for a Platform UI App.
-However, if your app needs access to the Asana API, then you need to
+An OAuth app is not required for a Workflow App.
+However, if the app needs access to the Asana API, then you need to
 create an OAuth app and connect it to your Platform UI App.
 To create an oauth app, see
 [Authentication Quick Start](/docs/authentication-quick-start).

-To create a Platform UI App you'll need to fill out the [Create a UI Hook Alpha App](https://form-beta.asana.com?k=LBWpDpqZ6b-6pV4ZIbP-OA&d=15793206719)
+To create a Workflow App you'll need to fill out the [Create a UI Hook Alpha App](https://form-beta.asana.com?k=LBWpDpqZ6b-6pV4ZIbP-OA&d=15793206719)
 form with the data in the table below.

 |Field|Type|Description|